dsacl3-2020/dsacl3-2020.github.io/index.md

 By the end of the course you will be able to:

-  * Become (more) familiar with important data structures and algorithms.
+  * Become (more) familiar with important data structures and algorithms, such as trees, priority queues, searching and sorting
+  * Analyze algorithms for proving their correctness and complexity
+  * Write programs for common string processing tasks, such as pattern matching
   * Write programs to query directed and undirected graphs, such as:
     - Are two vertices connected?
     - What is the shortest path between two vertices?
     - Does a directed graph contain cycles?
-  * Implement a spell-checker.
+  * Implement a spell-checker
-  * Implement a recognizer for finite state grammars.
+  * Implement a recognizer for finite state grammars

 ### GitHub registration